Premium Leather Briefcase Backpack

 In a word, structure.
 The Flight Jackets are fully padded but unstructured.
-This full grain leather briefcase, while looking radically different from a traditional brief, is built in a traditional way.
+This full grain leather briefcase backpack, while looking radically different from a traditional brief, is built in a traditional way.
 The is a signature of MacCase design.
 We've become very good at taking a tried and true method and doing something completely new with it.

 Basic structural panels are covered in foam, lining materials then exterior hides.
-This not only provides some of the highest levels of protection for your laptop and tablet inside, but also allows the handmade vertical briefcase to be free standing, like a typical brief.
+This not only provides some of the highest levels of protection for your laptop and tablet inside, but also allows the handmade vertical briefcase combo to be free standing, like a typical brief.

 The extra room comes from the 2.5" width of the vertical briefcase where the Jackets are much more narrow.
-Also, this handmade leather case is compatible with any size laptop from any brand up to 15".
+Also, this handmade leather case is compatible with any size laptop from any brand up to 16-inch.
 The FJ's work best as a MacBook Pro case.

 Whether you choose the black or distressed, vintage brown, the design has a much more substantial handle than their compact brothers.
 The optional backpack straps are also much wider.
 The brief includes the padded shoulder pad as part of the package.
 This is an option on the Flight Jacket.